spotinst/terraform-provider-spotinst/docs/resources/ocean_spark.md

 Optional:

 - **additional_app_namespaces** (List of String) - List of Kubernetes namespaces that should be configured to run Spark applications, in addition to the default Spark application namespace `spark-apps`.
-The default namespace `spark-apps` should not be included in the list.